efwaring/NutNetPhys/docs/nutnet_phys_v4.1_comment_notes.md

 - more discussion of N fixers and C4/C3 in intro (or methods)

 - why both 19 and 26 sites mentioned? check with Risa

+- mention how isotopes were measured

+- remove light conversion because tall/dominant plants?
+I dunno

+## new setup (ugh!)

+### goals
+1. Quantify the impact of soil nitrogen on carbon costs to acquire N (β) across a climate gradient.
+	- should we include soil water?
+2. Assess the impacts of biomass responses on this response.
+3. Assess the connection between change in β and changes in χ and Nmass.